 The 7 Best Places to Travel Alone in 2020

 Backpacking and traveling alone is not a new concept for 2020.
 Individuals have been traveling the world for centuries in search of transformative experiences.
 Many use travel as a means to see the world in a new light, transform their beliefs and to awaken their soul.
 However, many encounter set-backs while they are planning their itinerary for the best places to travel alone.
-Nomads are fearful to travel alone without a group, often fear facing challenges on their own and are terrified of spending a significant amount of time with strangers.
-Some set-backs solo travelers experience include lack of safety, language barriers, participating in activities alone, travel difficulties, attractions, excursions and budget.
-Nevertheless, we at Flashpacker Co are here to challenge that opinion.
+It can be intimidating to travel alone without anyone else.
+Some set-backs solo travelers experience include lack of safety, language barriers, participating in activities, navigating alone and staying on budget.

 We firmly believe that solo travel can be one of the most transformative experiences you can encounter.
 When you travel alone, you are on a journey of self-discovery and are constantly challenging yourself.
 On a daily basis you are willingly putting yourself in uncomfortable situations that will challenge your self-confidence, your well-being, patience, and resilience.
 You will become more in tune with yourself and discover skills you never realized you possessed before.
 You will learn your strengths, weaknesses, what you are really passionate about, what you really dislike and what you personally want to improve on.
 Now that all sounds great, as long as your basic needs are met.
 You want to feel safe.
 You need to know that the destination you are heading to is in line your travel goals, interests, language requirements and budget.
-If you set yourself up for success then there is no reason to need to travel with a group.
+If you set yourself up for success then there is no reason to need to travel with others.
 You are about to learn why traveling alone may actually be even more fun than traveling in a group.
-We have evaluated numerous solo travel destinations and these are the top 7 that made our list based on criteria including safety, language, ease of getting around, excursions and budget.
+We selected these 7 best destinations to travel alone based on criteria including safety, language, ease of getting around, excursions and budget.

 Are you ready to be the leader of your own flashpacker adventure?
 Let’s find the perfect flashpacker destinations to travel alone in 2020.